rapodaca/dialect/src/manuscript.md

 [Figure: Invalid Uses of Configurational Descriptors]

 A configurational descriptor may be applied without regard to bond type.
-In other words, single, double, triple, quadruple, and partial parity bond types can all be present.
+In other words, single, double, triple, and partial parity bond types can all be present.
 The only requirement that must be satisfied is four substituents or, equivalently, three substituents and a virtual hydrogen.

 It is sometimes useful to manipulate a configuration in a way that preserves the relative three-dimensional positioning of neighbor atoms.
 This process is called *transformation*.
 Five rules suffice to transform any configuration into any other: